+4.5.
 Who does the assessment?

-The assessors will be recruited, trained and standardised by the assessment organisation.
+The assessors will be recruited, trained and recognized by the assessment organisation.
 The assessment organisation will allocate from a pool of approved assessors that they maintain.
 The assessor must have met the criteria defined by the assessment organisation based on this plan and in consultation with industry and employers.
 These criteria are:

-- Current occupational competence in arboriculture and assessment - Qualified to the level 3 in arboriculture - Current recognised assessment qualifications
+- Current occupational competence in arboriculture and assessment - Qualified to the level 3 in arboriculture - Current recognised assessment qualifications - Correct and up to date CPD record

-6. End Point - Final Judgement
+5. End Point - Final Judgement